Quick Links

 Respond – pupils, for example, (discuss, share, reflect, pray or sing).
 We reflect on our experiences.

-Send – we share, for example, (the message of the worship again and ask pupils to think about how they will affect their day / learning/ behaviour.
+Send – We share the message of worship again and encourage pupils to reflect on how they will let it guide their day, learning, and behaviour.

-We close with liturgy, final prayer, music and the blowing out/ turning off our special candles).
+We close with liturgy, a final prayer, music, and the blowing out or turning off of our special candles.

 Guiding Lights